gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 In normal operation, the HDI Deployer will schedule only the set of added and modified files for deployment.
 The set of deleted files is not scheduled for undeployment.

 In order to undeploy deleted files, an application needs to include an undeploy allowlist via an `undeploy.json` file in the root directory of the `db` module (right beside the `src/` and `cfg/` folders).
 The undeploy allowlist `undeploy.json` file is a JSON document with a top-level array of file names.
-Both "real" paths and path patterns are supported.
+"real" paths, path patterns and path negations are supported.

 `undeploy.json`: